fidian/presentations/welcome-to-scouts-bsa/index.md

 Notes:

-Scout Oath, Scout Law, Scout Motto, Scout Slogan.

-The patrol method isn't one method, it's the only method.

-75% of Scouting is outing.

-Surmountable obstacles in a safe environment.

-Adults are positive role models.
+75% of Scouting is outing. // Surmountable obstacles in a safe environment. // Adults are positive role models.

-Doing a Good Turn help others, but also improve yourself.
-Contributing to the community.
+Doing a Good Turn helps others, but also improves yourself by building good character.

-There are many leadership opportunities built into each troop.

 Uniform creates a positive image in the community and shows commitment to the program.